Sabrina Brando BSc

 Sabrina has a BSc. in psychology and animal behaviour.
 She is currently enrolled in a MSc. of Psychology and a MSc. in Animal Studies.

-Sabrina is involved in several research projects on animal welfare and behaviour.
-She also teaches workshops on animal welfare, enrichment, training and behaviour for animal care staff, veterinarians, curators, students and managers as well as working with large teams as a consultant for multiple zoos, research facilities and universities worldwide.
+Sabrina is involved in several research projects on animal welfare, behaviour, and the human-animal interaction.
+She teaches workshops on animal welfare, enrichment, training, behaviour, and the human-animal interaction and relationship for animal care staff, veterinarians, curators, students and managers as well as working with large teams as a consultant for multiple zoos, research facilities and universities worldwide.
+Sabrina also teaches as a guest lecturer on the Master of Research in Marine Mammal Science at St. Andrews University in Scotland.

 Publications & Presentations

-Sabrina is a frequent invited and keynote speaker at animal welfare conferences worldwide, traveling 10 months of the year.
+Sabrina is a frequent invited and keynote speaker at animal welfare conferences, traveling around the globe for 10 months of the year.
 She has scientific publications in peer-reviewed journals and is a co-author on book chapters.
-All publications are related to animal welfare, covering subject from care, husbandry, veterinarian care, animal learning and behaviour, enrichment and the human-animal relationship.
+All publications are related to animal welfare, covering subject from husbandry, veterinarian care, animal learning and behaviour, animal training, welfare of animals in circuses, enrichment and the human-animal relationship.